z4gon/blog_django/README.md

 ### Log Out

-Move all the admin apps below the auth app
+Move all the admin apps below the auth app, so that the logout url from the app takes precedence

 ```py
 # settings.py